 If you are concerned about your hearing, give us a call at (919) 300-5438 and we’ll schedule a hearing screening for you.
 If you pass the hearing screening, there won’t be a need for any further evaluation.
 But if you fail the hearing screening, we will do further testing to determine the type and severity of hearing loss and will prescribe the best treatment option available.

 Most adults haven’t had their hearing tested since they were in grade school.
 At Coates Hearing Clinic, we recommend that you have your hearing tested more often.
 Your hearing health should not be treated any differently than your dental health (2 cleanings per year) or your vision health (1 exam every 2 years).
-Having regular hearing tests help hearing specialists better understand how much your hearing has changed over time, and they will prescribe your treatment options accordingly.
+Having regular hearing tests help audiologist better understand how much your hearing has changed over time, and they will prescribe your treatment options accordingly.

 Baseline Hearing Test for Young Adults